OogieSec/OogieSec/README.md

-## 🚀Hello, Welcome to my GitHub Profile
+## 💻Hello, Welcome to my GitHub Profile
 <a href="https://www.linkedin.com/in/eric-haley1/"> <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I'm Eric, bringing over two decades of hands-on experience in IT, with a strong focus on cybersecurity, systems management, and technology innovation.